celsiusnarhwal/pekora/docs/read.md

 !!! tip inline end "Filtering multiple categories"
     You can pass multiple categories to `--include` or `--exclude` by specifying the respective option multiple times.

 You can filter the output of `pekora read` with the `--include` and `--exclude` options.
-The `--include` options lets you specify what categories should be included, implicitly excluding everything else; the `--exclude` options lets you specify what categories should be excluded.
+The `--include` option lets you specify what categories should be included, implicitly excluding everything else; the `--exclude` option lets you specify what categories should be excluded.

 Both options take the same argument: one of `flag`, `name`, or `value`, based on the category you want to include